UD-Math-Data-Science-1/notes/network/degree.md

 ## Barabási–Albert graphs

 A random **Barabási–Albert** graph (BA graph) is constructed by starting with a small seed network and connecting one node at a time with $m$ new edges to it.
-Edges are added randomly, but preference is given to connect to nodes that already have higher degree (i.e., are more "popular").
+Edges are added randomly, but higher probability is given to connect to nodes that already have higher degree (i.e., are more "popular"), a concept known as *preferential attachment*.
 Because of this rule, there is a natural tendency to develop a few hubs of high degree.

 ```{code-cell} ipython3
 BA = nx.barabasi_albert_graph(100,2,seed=0)